 Aurangabad had a British cantonment, which meant that it had a European cemetery.
 Some of its monuments are grand in the style of the early 19th century.
 Here's one.

 Dated 1833, it marks the grave of a lieutenant colonel in the Bengal Army and commander of the Aurangabad Division.
 The phrasing is eloquent but highly formulaic, referring to a "strict integrity, benevolence, high talents, and urbanity" winning "universal respect and esteem."

 A simpler stone: a doctor dead at 24.

 A widow dead herself at 26.

 Late in the day: a memorial from 1933.

 Meanwhile the living live.
 Aurangabad was established as a town in 1610.
 Three hundred years later is was described as a thriving place, though its population was less than 40,000.
 What to call it now, when it has 1.4 million?
 In the United States, that would make it a metropolis.
-In India, it's a second-tier city.
+In India, it's a third-tier city.
 Still it has its ambitions, some of them stuck on the wall of this new shopping center.

 Inside the mall, there is a supermarket with its own grain shop.
 Big Bazaar, by the way, is a chain, its owner a fan of Sam Walton.

 At your service: mills that grind by request.